 ETOSHA NATIONAL PARK

 Halali Camp and the word Halali refers to the sound of a bugle or horn announcing the end of a day’s hunting.
-The German soldiers that were posted here enjoyed the hunting.
-This was until Governor Von Lindequist wisely declared the Etosha a game park and reserve.
+The German soldiers posted here enjoyed the hunting.
+This era was until Governor Von Lindequist wisely declared the Etosha a game park and reserve.

 Halali Camp is strategically located halfway between Okaukuejo and Namutoni.
 Halali is at the base of a dolomite hill, amongst shady Mopane trees.
 The Halali camp is easily accessible either through Anderson or Von Lindequist entrance gates.
 There is a floodlit waterhole.
 The elevated seating arrangements allow for excellent viewing of the watering hole at Halali.
 The waterhole provides exceptional wildlife viewing throughout the day and into the night.

 Halali Camp is one of the favourite watering holes inside Etosha National Park.
 The seating area is High and overlooks all of the waterholes.
 It is an excellent location for sunset views and photography over the waterhole.
 Halali waterhole has excellent animal reflections in the waterhole.
 It is the regular visiting point for Elephants, Black Rhino, Spotted Hyena, and lions.
 There is a resident leopard that drinks daily at the Moringa waterhole of Halali.
 Other facilities include a restaurant, bar, shop, swimming pool, kiosk and camping facilities.

 Batia: An excellent waterhole for viewing plains animals.
 Blue wildebeest, springbok, and elephant are common at Halali.